MBaranekTech/MySQL-Replication-Infrastructure-with-Fallback-Server/README.md

 Monitor replication lag via Seconds_Behind_Master. <br>
 Keep repl_user with least privileges. <br>

+**IMPORTANT <br>**
+Via HEIDISQL - export DB and USER from first replica and import it via HeidiSQL to replica 2 and FLUSH PRIVILEGES; <br>
+You will face with errors like -> Error 'Operation ALTER USER failed for 'replicator'@'192.168.2.x'' on query.

 🧑‍💻 Author
 System Administrator — passionate about automation, reliability, and infrastructure resiliency.